nus-cs2103-AY2223S2/ip/docs/README.md

 3. Create a new folder to store the T-Rex.jar and the task list file.

-4. Open a command terminal. `cd` into the folder you put the jar file in, and use the `java -jar duke.Duke.jar` command to run the application.
+4. Open a command terminal such as `cmd` or `powershell` by press Win+R and type `cmd` or `powershell`. `cd` into the folder you put the jar file in, and use the `java -jar duke.Duke.jar` command to run the application.
 A GUI similar to the below should appear in a few seconds.

 ![This is an example use of T-Rex task manager](https://raw.githubusercontent.com/Mr-Teal/ip/master/docs/Ui.png)